zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab2.md

 If the command completes with a welcome message instead of an error, your SSH key is set up correctly.

-> If you receive an error stating the connection is refused or the command does not work, this may be becuase your network is blocking connections via SSH.
+> If you receive an error stating the connection is refused or the command does not work, this may be because your network is blocking connections via SSH.
 If that is the case, continue onto the next task.

 ## Task D. Clone a GitLab project repository to your local computer